david-hil/100-days-of-code/LOG.md

 **Today's Progress**: Started a bitcoin price displaying app using coindesks api (actually I just tried to make the API call work)

 **Thoughts:** Working with async stuff is hard.
 Especially if you never did it before.
 I haven't.
 I feel creative for not doing the same thing with this one movie db, like everyone else (though btc is basically API project #2).

+### Day 5: September 10, 2018

+**Today's Progress**: The Bitcoin-App is now basically the MVP

+**Thoughts:** Today, I learnt that you shouldn't trust any random tutorial on the internet.
+Trust W3-Schools instead :).
+Also, JavaScript is a weird language.